brunodagostino/coding-exercises/README.md

 Given a number, find out whether it's colorful or not.

 When in a given number, product of every digit of a sub-sequence are different.
 That number is called Colorful Number.

+## Topic | Sorting Algorithms
+### Insertion Sort
+In this challenge, print the array after each iteration of the insertion sort, i.e., whenever the next element has been inserted at its correct position.
+Since the array composed of just the first element is already sorted, begin printing after placing the second element.

+### Quicksort
+When partition is called on an array, two parts of the array get 'sorted' with respect to each other.
+If partition is then called on each sub-array, the array will now be split into four parts.
+This process can be repeated until the sub-arrays are small.
+Notice that when partition is called on just one of the numbers, they end up being sorted.

+Can you repeatedly call partition so that the entire array ends up sorted?

+In this challenge, print your array every time your partitioning method finishes, i.e. whenever two subarrays, along with the pivot, are merged together.

+    - The first element in a sub-array should be used as a pivot.
+    - Partition the left side before partitioning the right side.
+    - The pivot should be placed between sub-arrays while merging them.
+    - Array of length  or less will be considered sorted, and there is no need to sort or to print them.